Idyllwild–Pine Cove, California: History

 Idyllwild, Garner Valley and Lake Hemet have been used for filming since the silent film era.
 Although most of Cecil B. DeMille's The Squaw Man (1914) was filmed in the Los Angeles vicinity, footage of cattle on the open range were shot at the "H.J."
 Ranch at Keen Camp, midway between Idyllwild and Garner Valley.
 A number of Westerns have been filmed at the Garner Ranch in Garner Valley: Guns and Guitars (1936), Heading for the Rio Grande (1936), Springtime in the Rockies (1937), Brothers in the Saddle (1949), Riders of the Range (1949), and Storm over Wyoming (1950).
 The Garner Ranch also stood in for the Ponderosa in episodes of the TV show Bonanza.
 In 1961 and 1962, the Elvis Presley musical Kid Galahad was filmed in the Idyllwild vicinity.
 The 1980s television series Air Wolf and various car commercials were also filmed in the area.
 The biker funeral procession from the 1966 film The Wild Angels was filmed in Idyllwild and included the Silver Pines Lodge, which was named Hillbilly Lodge at the time of filming.
 Some of Steven Suptic's Sugar Pine 7, a YouTube comedy series, takes place in Idyllwild.

-Idyllwild was listed in the 1998 book 100 Best Small Art Towns in America, by John Villani.

 In 2012, a Golden Retriever named Max was elected as the "Mayor" of Idyllwild (which, as part of an unincorporated community, has no local government) out of a running of fourteen dogs and two cats as part of a fundraising event held by and for the non-profit organization Idyllwild Animal Rescue Friends (ARF).
-In 2013, Mayor Max died, and Maximus Mighty Dog Mueller II, another Golden Retriever, arrived in Idyllwild to complete the remainder of the term.
-In March 2014, as the end of Max's term approached, ARF solicited the town's interest in holding another election, after which Mayor Max II became Mayor in perpetuity.
-Mayor Max II died on July 30, 2022, after a brief medical issue.
+In 2013, Mayor Max died, and Maximus Mighty-Dog Mueller II, another Golden Retriever, arrived in Idyllwild to complete the remainder of the term.
+In March 2014, as the end of Max's term approached, Idyllwild Animal Rescue Friends surveyed the people of Idyllwild, inquiring for their interest in another election.
+The response was widespread and consistent: they wanted Mayor Max for life.
+No other elections were held and the Mayor Maxes have assumed the positions.
+Mayor Max II died on July 30, 2022, after a brief medical issue, and was succeeded by Mayor Max III.